iaceene/Cub3d_42/Readme.md

 | Textures |  | ✔️ |
 | Final cleanup | ✔️ | ✔️ |

+## CHATGPT

+In MLX (MiniLibX), you can draw a circle using the `mlx_pixel_put` function, but there's no built-in circle drawing function.
+However, you can implement it by calculating the points that lie on the circumference of a circle using the circle equation:

+$$
+(x - cx)^2 + (y - cy)^2 = r^2
+$$

+Where:

+* $(cx, cy)$ is the center of the circle.
+* $r$ is the radius of the circle.

+To draw a circle, you'll want to iterate through angles (typically 360 degrees or 0 to 2π radians) and calculate the corresponding points using parametric equations.

+### Explanation:

+* `mlx_pixel_put(mlx, win, x, y, 0xFFFFFF);` is used to plot each point on the circle.
+The color `0xFFFFFF` represents white.
+* We iterate over angles from 0 to 2π (360 degrees) to get the coordinates of the points on the circle's circumference.
+* The circle is drawn by using the parametric equations for `x` and `y` based on the angle.

 ## Links

 - Minilibx: [hsmits MiniLibX documentation](https://harm-smits.github.io/42docs/libs/minilibx)